Functional central limit theorem for topological functionals of Gaussian critical points: Introduction

 Stationary Gaussian fields are a dominant model to represent spatially homogeneous continuous data in several dimensions.
 In particular, the {\it excursion sets}, or {\it upper level sets}, obtained by thresholding at a given level, are the topic of intensive research across several fields, and under many angles: image analysis, percolation, materials science, neurology, cosmology.
 Their geometric characteristics, such as the volume, perimeter, or topological indexes, have been the subject of several works on limit theorems.
 See for instance \cite{AT07,SurveyBeliaev,GDFW} for theoretical tools, results, and case studies for smooth Gaussian fields.

-Recently, a large variety of disciplines have adopted methods from the mathematical domain of topological data analysis (TDA) in order to analyze data exhibiting complex topological features.
-In this area, the (persistent) Betti numbers are the key tool, which, loosely speaking, describe the number of holes of a fixed dimension contained in a considered data set.
+Recently, many disciplines have adopted methods from the mathematical domain of topological data analysis (TDA) to analyse data exhibiting complex topological features.
+In this area, the Betti numbers are the key tool, which, loosely speaking, describe the number of holes of a fixed dimension contained in a data set.
 In order to put TDA on a rigorous statistical foundation and to allow for the derivation of hypothesis tests, it is crucial to develop the theory of normal approximation for the Betti numbers.
 This has been successfully achieved for topology models based on the Poisson point process \cite{shirai,b1}.
 While point process models are interesting, when looking into applications, random-field models are of central importance \cite{astro2,astro1,torquato}.
 However, when considering the asymptotics of persistent Betti numbers, then much less is known.
 One exception is a work on discretely-indexed Gaussian excursions, which is however restricted to the sparse regime \cite{thoppe}.